jishnu-baruah/Satsfi-H4B/civic_usage_guide.md

 ## 4. Frontend Provider Setup

-To avoid Server-Side Rendering (SSR) errors related to browser-only APIs (`crypto.subtle`), the provider setup must be wrapped in a component that is only rendered on the client.
+To avoid Server-Side Rendering (SSR) errors, all providers (`Civic`, `Wagmi`, `QueryClient`) must be wrapped in a component that is only rendered on the client.

 ### 4.1. `AppProviders` Component

-Create a component to house the `CivicAuthProvider`. **Do not** pass a `clientId` prop here; it is handled automatically by the Next.js plugin.
+This component configures and houses all necessary providers.

 ```typescript
 // frontend/components/AppProviders.tsx